Recovery apps can give you reminders and support, wherever you are and whenever you need it.

 Maybe you should consider which recovery apps can best support your recovery.
 It could be one from this list.
 It could be another app you’ve heard about somewhere else.
 Wherever you find it, make sure it’s a trustworthy strategy that supports your individual recovery.

-And don’t forget to keep an eye out for In The Room’s mobile app, out in early 2020!
+And don’t forget to keep an eye out for In The Room’s mobile app, out in spring of 2020!